-The candidate countries Albania, the Republic of North Macedonia, and Turkey, the EFTA (European Free Trade Association) countries Iceland and Norway, members of the EEA (European Economic Area), as well as Georgia, the Republic of Moldova, and Ukraine align themselves with this statement.
+The Candidate Countries Albania, the Republic of North Macedonia and Turkey, and the EFTA (European Free Trade Association) countries Iceland and Norway, members of the EEA (European Economic Area), as well as Georgia and Ukraine align themselves with this statement.
 Andorra and San Marino also associate themselves with this statement.

-The European Union pays tribute to H.E.
-Ambassador Jana Reinišová from the Czech Republic for her leadership as Chairperson in guiding the meetings of the Executive Council ("the Council") during her tenure.
-We thank the Director-General, Ambassador Fernando Arias, for his comprehensive report to the Council and express our full confidence in the professionalism, capacity, and expertise of the Technical Secretariat ("the Secretariat").
-The EU looks forward to continuing its close cooperation with the Secretariat and the Director-General as the Organisation plays a crucial role in upholding the Chemical Weapons Convention ("the Convention").
+1. The European Union pays tribute to Ambassador Jana Reinisova from the Czech Republic, for her leadership as Chairperson in guiding the meetings of the Executive Council during her tenure.
+We thank the OPCW Director-General, Ambassador Fernando Arias for his comprehensive report to the Executive Council and express our full confidence in the professionalism, capacity and expertise of the OPCW Technical Secretariat (TS).
+The EU looks forward to continuing its close cooperation with the OPCW Technical Secretariat and its Director-General as the Organisation plays a crucial role in upholding the Chemical Weapons Convention (CWC).